 This indicator comes on briefly when you turn the ignition switch to the ON (II) position.
 If it comes on at any other time, it indicates a potential problem with your front airbags.
-This indicator will also alert you to a potential problem with your side airbags, passenger's side airbag cutoff system, side curtain airbags, automatic seat belt tensioners, driver's seat position sensor, or the front passenger's weight sensors.
+This indicator will also alert you to a potential problem with your airbag system components.
 For more information, see page 29.

-Side Airbag Off Indicator
+Side Airbag Off Indicator U.S.